daffainfo/ctf-writeup/LA CTF 2023/one-more-time-pad/README.md

 > I heard the onetime pad is perfectly secure so I used it to send an important message to a friend, but now a UCLA competition is asking for the key?
 I threw that out a long time ago!
 Can you help me recover it?

 ## About the Challenge
-We have been given a Python code, and it will look like this
+We were given a Python code, and it will look like this

 ```python
 from itertools import cycle